 Louise Tryon Music Prize Award (2006)

-For the most promising female voice or piano student during the student's final year of study.
+For the most promising female voice or piano student.
 Established by Marilyn J. Smith and Patricia A. Waters in honor of their parents, Wayne & Ruth Page Tryon, and to preserve the memory of Louise Tryon, class of 1885.

 Philosophy